The Java Persistence API - A Simpler Programming Model for Entity Persistence

 Beyond these simplifications, the Java Persistence API adds capabilities that were not in EJB 2.1 technology, giving you additional power and flexibility in developing and using persistent entities.
 You can take advantage of query language enhancements and new features such as inheritance and polymorphism to perform more powerful and encompassing queries.
 You can exercise more control over queries, and perform query optimizations specific to your needs.
 In short, using the Java Persistence API is much simpler and more intuitive than it's predecessors, yet it offers a more robust API for creating, managing, and using persistent entities.

 This article only highlights the simplifications and enhancements that the Java Persistence API offers.
 You'll find more extensive information about the API, as well as other simplifications made in EJB 3.0 technology, by examining the Enterprise JavaBeans 3.0 Specification.
 Now is a good time to try out EJB 3.0 technology and the Java Persistence API.
-See the Try It Out! box at the beginning of this article for some good places to start.

 For More Information